What to Expect

 Most questions you’ll be asked are intended to provide useful information to independent musicians.
 I don’t send out a list of questions before interviews, but I promise there will be no gotcha questions.

-If there are specific topics you wish to discuss, such as an upcoming release or anything else, we’ll have a few minutes of prep time before starting the interview.
-You can let me know then.
+If there are specific topics you wish to discuss, such as an upcoming release or anything else, please send them to me before your interview.

 Image quality: High resolution at a minimum of 700 x 700 pixels (preferred)